 Application Deadline: Applicants must apply by July 1 for fall admission or by December 1 for spring admission.
 No applications are accepted for summer admission.

-Students also must complete either a written comprehensive examination or a
+Students also must complete a written comprehensive examination.

 ADE 600 Adulthood and Development